kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-workload/apix-04-03-expose-workloads-multiple-namespaces.md

 ##  Prerequisites

-1. Create three Namespaces: one for an instance of the HttpBin service, one for a sample function, and one for an APIRule CR.
+1. Create three Namespaces: one for an instance of the HttpBin service, one for a sample Function, and one for an APIRule custom resource (CR).
 Deploy an instance of the HttpBin service and a sample Function in their respective Namespaces.
 To learn how to do it, follow the [Create a workload](../apix-01-create-workload.md) tutorial.
 Remember to enable the Istio sidecar proxy injection.
-Export the namespaces' names as environment variables:
+Export the Namespaces' names as environment variables:

   ```bash
   export NAMESPACE_HTTPBIN={NAMESPACE_NAME}